Xavokai/Hakai-KEYGEN/README.md

 # Hakai-KEYGEN
 a simple C++ console app that makes keys for Hakai SDK and other Hakai related tools.

+### Please note
+These do not generate LIVE keys for any Hakai tool. they are pretty much useless unless u use them for your own AUTH setup.
+---
 ## Requirements.
 [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)